 #

-Step 3: Define Input Variables in variables.tf
+Step 3: Define Input Variables in variables.tf for the Module

 Create a

-File in the Module Directory:- In
+variables.tfFile in the Module Directory:- In

-, create a new file namedvariables.tf
+modules/webserver, create a new file namedvariables.tf.

 - In